 FIGURE 1.
-DUE DILIGENCE PROCESS & SUPPORTING MEASURES A due diligence assessment under the Transparency Act means that an enterprise will investigate whether there are any actual, or risks of, adverse impacts on human rights or decent working conditions in their own operations, their supply chain and other business relationships.
+DUE DILIGENCE PROCESS & SUPPORTING MEASURES A due diligence assessment under the Transparency Act means that an enterprise will investigate whether there are any actual, or risks of adverse impacts on human rights or decent working conditions in their own operations, their supply chain and other business relationships.
 Part of the assessment is then to prevent and mitigate any such adverse impacts.
 Due diligence shall be carried out regularly and in proportion to the size of the enterprise, the nature of the enterprise, the context of its operations, and the severity and probability of adverse impacts on fundamental human rights and decent working conditions.

 Risk assessment routine

 Own operation

 North Energy wants to contribute positively to promoting respect for human rights and employee rights.
 We therefore choose to work with responsible suppliers and partners.
 We conduct our business in Norway in accordance with laws, regulations, and good business practice.
 We have regulated working hours and a competitive salary, which makes it possible to recruit, develop and retain relevant employees.

 Suppliers and partners

 Once a year the administration identifies active suppliers where our procurement exceeds NOK 100k per year.

 The list of identified suppliers is then assessed and categorised based on the following criteria:

 - a) Type of supplier/company

 - b) Country of operation

 - c) Complies with the Transparency Act or not

 - d) Nature of the business conducted

 - e) General risk of business conducted

 - f) Specific risk assessment

 - a.
 Low

 - b.
 Medium

 - c.
 High

 The same assessment is carried out for any new suppliers prior to any commitments being made.

 Risk assessment outcome

-In 2023, North Energy has carried out risk assessment as described above and has not identified any actual negative impact on human rights or decent working conditions in the Company's own operation and its suppliers' operations.
+In 2024, North Energy has carried out the risk assessment as described above and has not identified any actual negative impact on human rights or decent working conditions in the Company's own operation or its suppliers' operations.

-All the suppliers exceeding the threshold described above, i.e. procurement in excess of NOK 100k, has been classified as low risk.
+All the suppliers exceeding the threshold described above, i.e. procurement in excess of NOK 100k, have been classified as low risk.

 Mitigation of risks

-Measures that are suitable for counteracting actual or potential negative consequences for basic human rights and decent working conditions must be determined concretely in light of the identified negative consequence, whether the risk lies with a supplier or further down the supply chain, and which measures that could be assumed to have an effect.
+Suitable measures to counteract negative impacts on human rights and working conditions should be determined based on the specific identified risks, whether they involve a supplier or further down the supply chain, and assessed for their effectiveness.

 Examples of possible measures are action plans, audits, new and tightened contractual obligations, as well as sanctions for breach of contract if this is applicable.
+Also, collaborating with

-It may also be relevant to enter into a collaboration with other companies in the same industry, in order to streamline the follow-up of suppliers, as well as jointly exert a stronger influence to counteract negative consequences.
-As a consequence of the result of the risk assessment performed in 2023 the Company has not implemented any specific actions towards suppliers to mitigate the risk related to human rights and decent working conditions.
-Looking forward 2024 To strengthen North Energy's effort to safeguard human rights and decent working conditions the following area will be in focus going forward.
+other industry companies can streamline supplier follow-up and enhance collective influence against negative outcomes.
+Following the 2024 risk assessment, the Company has not taken specific actions to address supplier-related human rights and working conditions risks.
+Looking forward 2025 To strengthen North Energy's effort to safeguard human rights and decent working conditions the following area will be in focus going forward.
 Continue to monitor key suppliers and partners in respect of their establishment and implementation of processes and practices for identifying, assessing, and mitigating own risk of negative impact on human rights and decent working conditions.
 Ensure that our own business in Norway operate in accordance with laws, regulations, and good business practice.
-Oslo, June 25, 2024 Anders Onarheim Chair Elin Karfjell Director Jogeir Romestrand Director Rachid Bendriss co-CEO Didrik Leikvang co-CEO
+Oslo, June 11, 2025 Anders Onarheim Chair Elin Karfjell Director Jogeir Romestrand Director Rachid Bendriss co-CEO Didrik Leikvang co-CEO